matsba/futis-app/README.md

 1. Clone the repository.
 2. Run ```'npm install'.```
-3. Set up your database and setup '.env' file with your configuration (see the template file in root directory).
+3. Create your local database and set up '.env' file with your configuration (see the template file in root directory).
 4. Set up the database by running ```'npm heroku-postbuild'```. **Note:** You might want to modify ./database/seeds/seed.js admin password
 5. Start application ```'npm start'```